-Actions to Consider
+Actions to Consider Before Year-end

-Before Year-end
+- Guestimate your new tax rate.

+- Review notable tax law changes for 2023

+- that may affect you.

+- Review your capital gains and losses.

+- Review your charitable giving.

+- Review your retirement savings options.

-- Consider Roth IRA conversions. - Consider additional year-end tax strategies. - Potential tax law proposals. - Review your tax strategies with a tax preparer.
+- Consider Roth IRA conversions.

+- Consider additional year-end tax strategies.

+- Review your tax strategies with a qualified tax preparer.

-There is also an option to make a larger tax-free 529 plan contribution, if the contribution is treated as if it were spread evenly over a 5-year period.
-For example, a \$80,000 lump sum contribution to a 529 plan can be applied as though it were \$16,000 per year, as long as no other gifts are made to the same beneficiary over the next 5 years.
-Grandparents sometimes use this 5-year gift-tax averaging as an estate planning strategy.
+(\$17,000 x 5) can be made to a 529 plan in 2023.
+No other gifts can be made to the same beneficiary, however, front-end loading the gift allows for additional tax-free compounding.
+Parents of grandparents sometimes use this 5-year gift-tax averaging as an estate planning strategy.
 If you want to explore setting up a 529 plan, call us and we would be happy to assist you.